JeffreyChuCPA/Risk-of-Rain-2-Multishop-Simulator/README.md

 - Used to fetch game data regarding the Risk of Rain 2 survivors and items

 ## Source
-- Loading Gup gid (u/technicoledifficulty)
+- Loading Gup gif (u/technicoledifficulty)